hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 2

-*  Python and Scientific Libraries: Will be anounced by Sunday, Esfand 4
+*  Python and Scientific Libraries: Will be announced by Sunday, Esfand 4

 -> Deadline: Saturday, Esfand 10, 23:59